PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

   - **run_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sbatch**: runs SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.py
   - **run_analysis_optimization.sbatch**: runs analysis_optimization.py

-- .sh files:
+1.3 .sh files:
   - **run_coexistence_simulations.sh** : runs all simulations necessary to generate figure 2, 4, 6b-j, S5, S7, s8, s9, s10, s11, s12, s13, s17 and data for: figure 5, 3d,e, S6, s14, s16
   - **run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh**: used to run in parallel  the optimization of parameters, it divides the grid search in 50 equal chunks of parameters combinations e.g. if 10^6 parameter combination ar tested, one job will test 10^6/50= 20000 combinations
   - **concatenate_results_optimisation_params.sh**: used to concatenate rsult files from the optimisation

-**HOW TO RUN THE SIMULATIONS**
+**2. HOW TO RUN THE SIMULATIONS**
 In a HPC cluster:
-1. Create in this directorry a subfolfder called model_data to store results: `mkdir model_data`
-2. run simulations of dynamics across the parameter space: command `./run_coexistence_simulations.sh` This step will run all simulation necessary to generate figures of coexistence diagram an some data that needs to be rescaled to generate some figures
+2.1.
+Create in this directorry a subfolfder called model_data to store results: `mkdir model_data` 2.2. run simulations of dynamics across the parameter space: command `./run_coexistence_simulations.sh` This step will run all simulation necessary to generate figures of coexistence diagram an some data that needs to be rescaled to generate some figures
    Run times:
    - SVZ and SVRZ simulations across the adsorption rate parameter space ~ 3 minutes
    - SIVZ and SIVRZ simulations across the adsorption rate and latent period parameter space ~ 2h30 to 3 hours
    - SVRZ and SIVRZ across the adsorption rate and resistance strenght parameter space ~ 3 hour 30
    Before running all together, eventually check individually each type of job (SVZ, SIVZ, SVRZ and SIVRZ) to see whether it works
-4. Generate scaled figures: `python make_figures_scaled.py main_models`
+2.4.
+Generate scaled figures: `python make_figures_scaled.py main_models`
    This will generate figures that need to be scaled (plots saved data from the model_data/ folder)
-5. Create in this directory a subfolder called results_optimization_params to store parameter optimization results: `mkdir results_optimization_params/`
+2.5.
+Create in this directory a subfolder called results_optimization_params to store parameter optimization results: `mkdir results_optimization_params/`
-6. Grid search to optimize parameters to target concentrations: `./run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh 0`
+2.6.
+Grid search to optimize parameters to target concentrations: `./run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh 0`
   This will run the optimization of parameters to minimize distance to target concentration for the four phytoplankton types considered in the study: a small diatom, a picoeukaryote, a synechococcus and a prochlorococcus
-  Results are stored in the results_optimization_params/ folder
-7. Concatenate files of optimization results:
+  Results are stored in the results_optimization_params/ folder 2.7.
+Concatenate files of optimization results:
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Synechococcus 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Prochlorochoccus 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Eukaryote 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Diatom 0`
-8. Run the analysis of the optimization:
+2.8.
+Run the analysis of the optimization:
   `sbatch run_analysis_optimization.sbatch 0`

-**WHERE ARE THE FIGURES FROM THE PAPER**
+**3. WHERE ARE THE FIGURES FROM THE PAPER**